Terminal management via RS232 and API

 By default, ability to authorize in the CLI of TrueConf Group via SSH is limited by the settings of the endpoint operating system.
 After three unsuccessful authorization attempts (entering an incorrect password), the ability to connect is blocked.
 To unblock it, you need to restart the endpoint or its OS.

-Click the Download access key button.
+Click the Download new access key button.

-In Windows OS, the default path is: C:\Users\Username\.ssh
+In Windows OS, by default: C:\Users\Username\.ssh

 - Install (if you have not done it before) and run an SSH client; for example, you can use the OpenSSH package or any other.
 In many operating systems, it is available out of the box; for example, on Windows 10, you just need to run the following command:

-ssh admin@[group_ip]
+ssh tcgsh@[group_ip]

 where [group_ip] is the IP address of your endpoint.